Skip to main content

 Custom Fields (or Custom Fields) is in my opinion the most powerful feature that Joomla has added to the CMS in recent years.
 For each article, user or category, an unlimited number of fields can be created that are easy for the end user to fill in.
 Combine it with an override or alternative layout (see below) and you get a beautiful result.

-By using overrides and alternate layouts, you can customize the view for your client without them having to change anything in code.
-This way they can add new items as they are used to, link to a specific category and the rest is done automatically.
+By using overrides and alternative layouts, you can customise the view for your customer without them having to change anything in code.
+This way, they can add new items as they are used to, link to a specific category and the rest happens automatically.

 I hope this has allowed me to show you that Joomla can certainly be user-friendly, but as with so many things, you have to put in the energy to make it happen.